Pilestræde 37: Architecture

-Pilestræde 37/Kronprinsensgade 13 is a five-storey acute-angled corner building, with a 10-bays-long facade towards Pilestræde, an 11-bays-long facade towards Kronprinsensgade and a chamfered corner.
+Pilestræde 37/Kronprinsensgade 13 is a five-storey acute-angled corner building, with a 10-bay-long facade towards Pilestræde, an 11-bay-long facade towards Kronprinsensgade and a chamfered corner.
 The five central bays in Kronprinsensgade and the four central ones in Pilestræde form slightly projecting median risalits, both of which are topped by flat-roofed wall dormers.
 The facade is plastered and grey-painted on the two lower floors, while its upper part is finished with slightly pinkish plastering.
 The facade features a grey-painted sandstone band above the first floor and grey-painted friezes above the second- and fourth-floor windows of the two median risalits.
 The cornice is dentillated on its lateral parts but not on the median risalits.
-The Mansard roof is clad in red tile.
+The mansard roof is clad in red tile.
 The building shares a small courtyard with the adjacent properties at Pilestræde 39 and Kronprinsensgade 11.
 The facades towards the yard are all plastered and yellow-painted.

 Today

-There is a Seven-11 shop on the ground floor and condominiums on the upper floors.
+There is a 7-Eleven shop on the ground floor and condominiums on the upper floors.